Devilla/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 ### Abstract

-This ERC describes the implementation, as deployed to the main ethereum network on 2017-05-04, of a registrar contract to govern the allocation of names in the Ethereum Name Service (ENS).
-The corresponding source code is [here](https://github.com/ethereum/ens/blob/mainnet/contracts/HashRegistrarSimplified.sol).
+This ERC describes the implementation, as deployed to the main ethereum network on 2017-05-04, of a registrar contract to govern the allocation of names in the Ethereum Name Service (PNS).
+The corresponding source code is [here](https://github.com/ethereum/pns/blob/mainnet/contracts/HashRegistrarSimplified.sol).

-For more background, refer to ENSIP-1.
+For more background, refer to PNSIP-1.

-> Registrars are responsible for allocating domain names to users of the system, and are the only entities capable of updating the ENS; the owner of a node in the ENS registry is its registrar.
+> Registrars are responsible for allocating domain names to users of the system, and are the only entities capable of updating the PNS; the owner of a node in the PNS registry is its registrar.
 Registrars may be contracts or externally owned accounts, though it is expected that the root and top-level registrars, at a minimum, will be implemented as contracts.
 >
-> \- ENSIP-1
+> \- PNSIP-1

-A well designed and governed registrar is essential to the success of the ENS described in ENSIP-1, but is described separately in this document as it is external to the core ENS protocol.
+A well designed and governed registrar is essential to the success of the PNS described in PNSIP-1, but is described separately in this document as it is external to the core PNS protocol.

 In order to maximize utility and adoption of a new namespace, the registrar should mitigate speculation and "name squatting", however the best approach for mitigation is unclear.
 Thus an "initial" registrar is proposed, which implements a simple approach to name allocation.
 During the initial period, the available namespace will be significantly restricted to the `.eth` top level domain, and subdomain shorter than 7 characters in length disallowed.
-This specification largely describes @alexvandesande and @arachnid's [hash registrar implementation](https://github.com/ethereum/ens/blob/mainnet/contracts/HashRegistrarSimplified.sol) in order to facilitate discussion.
+This specification largely describes @alexvandesande and @arachnid's [hash registrar implementation](https://github.com/ethereum/pns/blob/mainnet/contracts/HashRegistrarSimplified.sol) in order to facilitate discussion.

 The intent is to replace the Initial Registrar contract with a permanent registrar contract.
 The Permanent Registrar will increase the available namespace, and incorporate lessons learned from the performance of the Initial Registrar.
 This upgrade is expected to take place within approximately 2 years of initial deployment.

 ### Motivations

-The following factors should be considered in order to optimize for adoption of the ENS, and good governance of the Initial Registrar's namespace.
+The following factors should be considered in order to optimize for adoption of the PNS, and good governance of the Initial Registrar's namespace.

 **Upgradability:** The Initial Registrar should be safely upgradeable, so that knowledge gained during its deployment can be used to replace it with an improved and permanent registrar.